Asmongold slams Blizzard's "greed" over new World of Warcraft microtransactions

-Twitch star Asmongold called out World of Warcraft for their new armor set calling it a “f**king reskin” and said that Blizzard’s decision to add new microtransactions to the shop showed the companies”greed.”
+Twitch star Asmongold called out World of Warcraft for their new armor set, calling it a “f**king reskin.”
+He also said that Blizzard’s decision to add new microtransactions to the shop showed the company’s “greed.”

-Asmongold has never been one to not hold back his feelings about WoW developer Blizzard Entertainment.
+Asmongold has never been one to hold back his feelings about WoW’s developer, Blizzard Entertainment.

-He recently criticized the company CEO Bobby Kotick after an employee walkout after it came to light he was allegedly aware of sexual misconduct within the company.
+He recently criticized CEO Bobby Kotick after an employee walkout following claims he was allegedly aware of sexual misconduct within the company.

-Now, the Twitch MMO star has taken a shot at the company for their new gear set, as well as their addition of new microtransactions.
+Now, the Twitch MMO star has taken a shot at the game for it new gear set, as well as the addition of new microtransactions.

 Advertisement